 |Emergency Messages||Amplifier Zone Assignment - Lower Deck (VA-4300CV)||LSI-16 Emergency Function Assignment||Scheduler|

 - Seven emergency messages - using a combination of multiple audio file elements, these seven messages can be used to direct staff and passengers to the correct area for whichever emergency zone they're currently located.
-The 'Upper Level' messages comprise of 5 elements - an Alarm tone, an audio file 'alarm active', another audio file 'please proceed to the' then a audio file dependent on location directing passengers to the left or right stairs, then a final audio file instructing further directions will be given once the lower deck has been reached.
+The 'Upper Level' messages comprise of 5 elements - an Alarm tone, an audio file 'alarm active', another audio file 'please proceed to the' then an audio file dependent on location directing passengers to the left or right stairs, then a final audio file instructing further directions will be given once the lower deck has been reached.
 Once the person reaches the lower deck, emergency messages will provide direction to the closest assembly point for that location.

 - All amplifiers in the system are emergency capable.
 All have emergency Zone assignments in addition to non-emergency Zone assignments.

-- The LSI-16e is used to switch system the system from non-emergency to emergency mode in the event of fire or other critical event.
+- The LSI-16e is used to switch system the system from non-emergency to emergency mode in the event of a fire or other critical event.
 The EWS-10 paging stations allow for live paging while the system is operating in emergency mode.

 - The message processor (MS-1e) is used for hosting non-emergency recorded messages and scheduled announcements of daily activities.